 Understanding of how neurons encode and compute information is fundamental to our study of the brain, but opportunities for hands-on experience with neurophysiological techniques on live neurons are scarce in science education.

 Controlling biological processes using light has increased the accuracy and speed with which researchers can manipulate many biological processes.
 Optical control allows for an unprecedented ability to dissect function and holds the potential for enabling novel genetic therapies.

-AAV are versatile tools used by neuroscientists for expression and manipulation of neurons.
+World Wide Series Seminar AAV are versatile tools used by neuroscientists for expression and manipulation of neurons.
 Many scientists have benefited from the high-quality, ready-to-use AAV prep service from Addgene, a nonprofit plasmid repository.
-However, it can be challenging to determine which AAV tool and techniques are best to use for an experiment.

 KnowledgeSpace aims to be a globally-used, community-based, data-driven encyclopedia for neuroscience that links brain research concepts to data, models, and the literature that support them.
 Further it aims to serve as a framework where large-scale neuroscience projects can expose their data to the neuroscience community-at-large.

 Neurostars is an open source question and answer site that serves the INCF network and the global neuroscience community as a forum for knowledge exchange between neuroscience researchers at all levels of expertise, software developers, and infrastructure providers.